 - Discuss your plans with your safeguarding lead, data protection officer, insurance company, trustees and funders.

-- The British Association for Counselling and Psychotherapy has produced useful resources on supporting clients during the coronavirus outbreak including over the phone or via webcam
+- The British Association for Counselling and Psychotherapy has produced useful resources on supporting clients during the outbreak

-- Online Training have a pre-recorded webinars to help you think through the implications of working online and whether this is something that your service could offer.
+- Online Events have training and support webinars to help you think through the implications of working online and whether this is something that your service could offer.

 - Don’t feel bad if you decide this is not something for your service at the moment.
 Your priority at the moment is to make sure that your service provision is safe and sustainable.